 - Gabe Mazarno (Perth Glory 2014)

 - Gabe Mazarno (Brisbane Roar 2015)

 - Ruth Blackburn (Brisbane Roar 2015)

 - Malli Forbes (Brisbane Roar 2015)

 Former Gap players who have played at National League level from within the QAS include Ellen Beaumont, Krystina Walker, Elisia Canham and Ruth Blackburn.
 Moreover, several players each year are selected to trial with various W-League clubs.

-Another significant indicator of the clubs success has been the high representation of Gap players in Queensland sides since 1996.
-Over 40 Gap players have represented Queensland in that period.
-A number of internationals have also come to The Gap to play their football including Kim Revell, Tammie Thornton, Lisa Dunne and Emma Davison.
+Another significant indicator of the club’s success has been the high representation of Gap players in Queensland sides since 1996.
+Over 40 of TGFC’s players have represented Queensland in that period.
+Several internationals have also come to TGFC to play their football including Kim Revell, Tammie Thornton, Lisa Dunne and Emma Davison.

 Another important area where TGFC has a distinguished record is in coach development.
-The club is proud to count Melissa Andreatta, Pam Bignold and Rebecca Price as products of The Gap.
-These three women are the cream of Queensland’s female coaches and all are former or current players and coaches at The Gap.
+TGFC is proud to count Melissa Andreatta, Pam Bignold and Rebecca Price as products of The Gap.
+These three women are the cream of Queensland’s female coaches and all are former or current players and coaches at TGFC.
 Melissa, Pam and Rebecca all work or have recently worked as assistants to Belinda Wilson at The Roar as well as with the QAS and junior Queensland teams and we are certainly proud that three of the four female coaches at the Roar originate from our club.